A Survey on Safe Multi-Modal Learning System: Controllability - Fairness

 \subsection{Improving Fairness in MMLS}

 Addressing fairness in multimodal scenarios is more challenging compared to unimodal due to cross-modality correlation.
-Given the limited research on MMLS fairness, we categorize fairness algorithms based on whether adjustments occur during model training, grouping pre-processing and post-processing together, separate from in-processing techniques.
+Following categorization in uni-modal fair machine learning \cite{cheng2021socially}, we organize fairness algorithms in MMLS into three groups: pre-processing, in-processing, and post-processing.